Animals for adoption - NewsBreak

 Animal Services

-The Pitt County Animal Services Pet of the Week is Diamond, a small, adult female terrier mix.
+The Pitt County Animal Services Pet of the Week is Cowboy, a large, adult male terrier mix.

 The animal shelter, located at 4550 County Home Road, is open weekdays by appointment.
 Call 902-1725.
 Visit petango.com/pittshelter to view animals available for adoption.